Oven-Baked Waffles Recipe - Gluten-Free Option

 - Pour waffle batter into mold filling no more than ¾ (for gluten free for regular flour maybe half way) make sure to fill all corners.

 - Bake 12-15 minutes until the waffles look golden brown, if the top is golden brown the bottom should be too.

 - Take out of oven flip mold (use oven mitts as silicone can be hot) and the waffles will fall out.
 Serve and enjoy!

-Note: One side of the waffles as you can see in the picture above will not have the holes this is the side facing up in the mold but the bottom side will look like regular waffles and it all tastes good 🙂
+Note: As previously mentioned one side of the waffles will not have the holes this is the side facing up in the mold but the bottom side will look like regular waffles and it all tastes good.

 Yes!
 We like to make extras of these waffles and freeze them, way better than any frozen waffles you buy in the store.
 These are great for freezing, they're like your own Eggo Waffle but better and with better ingredients, because you know what went into them.
 My daughter likes to put them in a toaster or toaster oven.
 They also warm up nicely in an AirFryer Oven.

 They are a bit crispy on the outside but soft on the inside, a tasty waffle indeed.
 She just tops hers with maple syrup but I love mine with fresh fruit and sometimes some whipped cream.So make a big batch and freeze some for later to be taken out whenever you need them or are just craving a waffle.